Georgetown and Western Railroad: History

 The Georgetown and Western was sold in 1900 to a syndicate that controlled the Georgetown-based Atlantic Lumber Company.

 The Georgetown and Western was in receivership from 1902 to 1912.
-The Seaboard Air Line Railway took an interest in the carrier and gave it financial assistance.
+The Seaboard Air Line Railway subsequently took an interest in the carrier and gave it financial assistance.
+In 1911, the Georgetown and Western Railroad built a branch from Andrews north to the Pee Dee River near Poston.

-In May 1915, the Georgetown and Western Railroad was absorbed by the Carolina, Atlantic and Western Railroad, which became part of Seaboard Air Line Railway later that year.
+In May 1915, the Georgetown and Western Railroad was absorbed by the Carolina, Atlantic and Western Railway, which became part of Seaboard Air Line Railway later that year.
+The Seaboard Air Line would operate the line as their Georgetown Subdivision.
+The branch to the Pee Dee River became part of the Seaboard's East Carolina Line.